 In the early 20th century, Matisse became the leading modern artist when he set about capturing the brightly colored fisherman's boats and houses in Collioure.

-Not far way and a few decades later, the surrealist artist Salvador Dalí was born in Figueres, a city just over the border in Spain.
+Not far away just over the border, the surrealist artist Salvador Dalí was born in the Spanish city of Figueres.
 Today, the city boasts a large and elaborate museum housing a wide range of original works by Dalí... the biggest of which being the actual museum which the eccentric artist designed himself.

 MORNING: After breakfast at the hotel, you will have a little time to get to know the town you'll be calling "home" during your sojourn.